 - 1. Railroad Crossing-Be quiet.
 Do not talk when the bus is approaching a railroad crossing or highway intersection. - 2.
 Seats-Drivers will assign seats and have a seating chart with them.
 Students must remain seated in assigned seats. - 3.
 Windows-Keep hands, heads, books, and miscellaneous objects inside the bus, never outside the windows.
 Windows are to be opened with approval of the driver only. - 4.
 Eating-Eating on the bus is not permitted.
-Exceptions may be made only with the approval of the superintendent or his/her designee. - 5.
+Exceptions may be made only with the approval of the super-intendent or his/her designee. - 5.
 Quiet-Talk quietly; no yelling inside the bus or out the window. - 6.
 Bus Stops-Wait until the bus stops and the driver gives the signal for crossing before leaving the residence side to board the bus. - 7.
 Crossing-Cross in front of the bus ONLY, approximately ten feet in front of the bus. - 8.
-Time-Students shall be at designated pick-ups on time in the morning and in the evenings when school is dismissed.
-Students wait for buses-buses do not wait for students. - 9.
+Time-Students shall be at designated pick-ups on time in the morning and in the evenings when school is dismissed. - 9.
 Carry on Items-Generally, items too large to fit under a passenger seat shall not be permitted on a school bus if, in the judgment of the driver, such objects would interfere. - 10.
 Littering-Littering a school bus shall not be permitted. - 11.
 Unauthorized Passengers-Unauthorized passengers shall not be transported on a school bus.
-"Unauthorized" refers to non-school children and adults not approved by the principal or superintendent.

-- 12. Unauthorized Entering or Leaving-Students shall not be permitted to enter or leave the bus at other than their regular stop, unless written permission is given by the parents and approved by the building principal.
-Students must remain on the bus from the time of boarding until the approved place of departure. - 13.
+"Unauthorized" refers to non-school children and adults not approved by the principal or superintendent. - 12.
+Unauthorized Entering or Leaving-Students shall not be permitted to enter or leave the bus at other than their regular stop, unless written permission is given by the parents and approved by the building principal - 13.
 Students are to be at designated bus stops prior to arrival time of bus.